ibmresilient/resilient-community-apps/.scripts/mirror-containers/README.md

 ### Examples
 /bin/bash mirror-all-images 834299573936.dkr.ecr.us-east-2.amazonaws.com podman

-/bin/bash mirror-all-images localhost:5000 podman insecure_registry
+/bin/bash mirror-all-images localhost:5000 podman insecure_registry latest_tag

 ## mirror-images.sh
 This script is used to copy a select number of container images from the IBM official registry, quay.io,